Food safety courses

 One-hour interactive web-based course teaches food handlers about food allergies and the important role they have to protect the health of customers

 - Online.
-Approximately one hour of interactive activities, quizzes, and videos.
+One hour of interactive activities, quizzes, and videos.
 Receive a certificate of completion.

 Learn about Minnesota's safe food sampling at farmers' markets' legislation and food safety principles for vendors and food demonstrators to prepare and offer safe food samples.

 - In person, depending on availability of educators.
-Call to find out about upcoming workshops, or to sponsor one for your group.
-20 people minimum.
+Email firstname.lastname@example.org to find out about upcoming workshops, or to host one for your group.